 She has recently designed Two into One at the Menier Chocolate Factory, the National Tour of The Last of the Duty Free for Bill Kenwright Ltd and Blockbuster, a musical directed by Paul Nicholas.

-Other recent work includes the design for Pack of Lies, a national tour directed by Christopher Morahan (starring Lorna Luff) and the musical London Girls’ directed by Ray Cooney.
-She has also recently designed the tour of Katie and the Mona Lisa, Murder by Misadventure (featuring Hale and Pace) and the pantomimes Aladdin, Cinderella and Mother Goose for Greenwich theatre.
+Other work includes the design for Pack of Lies, a national tour directed by Christopher Morahan and the musical London Girls’ directed by Ray Cooney.
+She has also recently designed the tour of Katie and the Mona Lisa, Murder by Misadventure (featuring Hale and Pace) and the pantomimes Beauty and the Beast, Sleeoing Beauty, Jack and the Beanstalk and Dick Whittington for Jordan Productions.
+Aladdin, Cinderella and Mother Goose for Greenwich theatre.

 Julie’s West End theatre credits include: The Female Odd Couple (Apollo Theatre, directed by Elijah Moshinsky), The Odd Couple (Haymarket Theatre Royal, directed by Harvey Medlinski), On The Piste (The Garrick Theatre, directed by Bob Tomson), One Fine Day (Albery Theatre, directed by Bob Tomson), and Icons (Leicester square theatre directed by David Taylor).